 - It's quite common to use one's first and middle name as a Stage Name.
 One prominent example would be Tim Allen (born Timothy Allen Dick).

 - Another would be Angelina Jolie (Voight).

-- Willem-Alexander, Prince of Orange, ran in the New York Marathon under the name "W.A. van Buren."
-"Van Buren" is a lesser known title of the Dutch royal family.
+- Willem-Alexander, then Prince of Orange and now King of The Netherlands, ran in the New York Marathon under the name "W.A. van Buren."
+"Count van Buren" is one of the many lesser known titles of the Dutch royal family.